thebaselab/slack-appstore-integration/README.md

 # slack-appstore-integration
 An App Store Connect API client to publish the latest app reviews to Slack every day.
-You can deploy it on GitHub Action by simply cloning this repository.
+You can deploy it on GitHub Action by simply forking this repository.

 ![image](https://user-images.githubusercontent.com/38398443/208704950-a4e5230e-8c81-4047-80e8-c69f3653c79a.png)

-To start, clone this repository and set these secrets in your GitHub Action's settings.
+To start, fork this repository and set these secrets in your GitHub Action's settings.
 Alternatively, you can paste them in a `.env` file.
 ```env
 APP_ID= # The opaque resource ID that uniquely identifies the apps resource that represents your app
 APPLE_KEY_ID= # The Key ID associated with your API Key.